Drakensangs/LockpickMaster/README.md

  - option to show your current skill level next to the required skill level and, if you do not meet the requirement, how many more skill levels you require
  - slash command **/lm items OR objects** to show a complete database of all unlockable items and objects in the addon

-Type **lm** to bring up a list of all commands.
+Type **/lm** to bring up a list of all commands.

-The reason for using ClassicAPI is that allows the addon to read objects from their GameObject ID, so there's no need to use the item's name as that can lead to issues where you have items of the same name with different lockpicking requirements.
+The reason for using ClassicAPI is that it allows the addon to read objects from their GameObject ID, so there's no need to use the object's name in the addon as that can lead to issues where you have objects of the same name with different lockpicking requirements, sometimes right next to each other (Wetlands chests, for example).

 ## 👨‍💻 **Authors**